oneapi-src/oneAPI-samples/DirectProgramming/DPC++/MapReduce/MonteCarloPi/README.md

 ## Running the Sample

 ### Application Parameters
+constexpr int size_n =
 constexpr int size_wg =
-constexpr int num_wg =

 constexpr int img_dimensions =
 constexpr double circle_outline =

-size_wg and num_wg define the work group size (number of work items) and number of work groups, respectively.
-The product of these parameters also subsequently defines the number of simulated samples, which will affect both computation time and the accuracy of the pi estimation.
+size_n defines the sample size for the monte carlo procedure. size_wg defines the size of workgroups inside the kernel code.
+The number of workgroups is calculated by the division of size_n by size_wg, so size_n must be greater than or equal to size_wg. increasing size_n will increase computation time as well as the accuracy of the pi estimation.
+Changing size_wg will have different performance effects depending on the device used for offloading.

-img_dimensions defines the size of the output image for data visualization.
+- img_dimensions defines the size of the output image for data visualization.

-circle_outline defines the thickness of the circular border in the output image for data visualization. setting it to zero will remove it entirely.
+- circle_outline defines the thickness of the circular border in the output image for data visualization. setting it to zero will remove it entirely.

 ### Example of Output
 ```
 Calculating estimated value of pi...

 Running on Intel(R) Gen9 HD Graphics NEO
-The estimated value of pi (N = 4096) is: 3.15137
+The estimated value of pi (N = 10000) is: 3.15137

 Computation complete.
 The processing time was 0.446072 seconds.
 The simulation plot graph has been written to 'MonteCarloPi.bmp'